Hitha Chandrashekar: Career

 Hitha completed an acting course from Roshan Taneja School of Acting in Mumbai before making her film debut in 2016 with Kempammana Court Case in a small role.
 Her next film in 2017 with 1/4 Kg Preethi opposite Vihan Gowda was successful.
 In 2016, she participated in the reality television show Dancing Star where she won the title which was aired on Colors Kannada.
-She was then seen in Yogi Duniya opposite Yogesh and Onthara Bannagalu starring Kiran Srinivas, Sonu Gowda, Prathap Narayan, Praveen Pugalia.
-Her next film was Premier Padmini directed by debutant Ramesh Indira which received positive reviews and went on to become a huge success at the box office.
-Her next release was a short film "Kaaji" directed by Actress Aishani Shetty backed by Satish Ninasam which went to win multiple awards.
+She was then seen in Yogi Duniya (2018) opposite Yogesh, and Onthara Bannagalu (2018) starring Kiran Srinivas and Sonu Gowda.
+Her next film was Premier Padmini (2019) directed by debutant Ramesh Indira.
+The film received positive reviews and went on to become a huge success at the box office.
+Her next release was a short film "Kaaji" directed by Actress Aishani Shetty backed by Sathish Ninasam which went to win multiple awards.

-She then went on to make her Bollywood debut with the film Silence...
-Can you hear it? starring Manoj Bajpayee which opened to positive to mixed reviews.
-She was once again seen in Thurthu Nirgamana directed by debutant Hemant Kumar which opened to positive reviews and went on to become a success on OTT.
-In 2024, She played the role of Protagonist's sister in Yuva produced by Hombale Films which opened to positive to mixed reviews but her role was appreciated.
+Hitha then went on to make her Bollywood debut with the film Silence...
+Can you hear it?
+(2021) starring Manoj Bajpayee, which opened to positive-to-mixed reviews.
+Her first release of 2022 was Thurthu Nirgamana directed by debutant Hemant Kumar which opened to positive reviews and went on to become a success on OTT.
+In 2024, She played the role of protagonist's sister in Yuva produced by Hombale Films which opened to positive-to-mixed reviews but her role was appreciated.